brooth/jeta-site/mysite/home/markdown/config.md

     }

 ### `jeta.properties`
-Let's go through the options available to config code generating.
+Let's go through the options available to controll code generating.
 As previously mentioned, the most required property is `metasitory.package`.
 It must be unique for any module, e.g. test module.
 You will need this package to provide to `MapMetasitory` constructor at runtime to use this metasitory.
 The other options are described below as comments:

     :::properties
     # Source directory path.
 Absolute or relative to `jeta.properties` path
     # to the source folder.
-Define it in case `jeta.properties` is not in the root
+Define it in case `jeta.properties` isn't in the root
     # of the source set. (`.` by default)
     sourcepath=.